 Make sure to stop and take in the breathtaking views at the Scenic Overlook on Hwy 165.
 From here you can see the Table Rock Dam, Lake Taneycomo, and the Branson city lights

 You will find Henning State Forest in the White River Hills.
-It is 1,534 acres of the beauty that stretches for miles.
+It is 1,534 acres of beauty that stretches for miles.

 Shrine of the Holy Spirit is a unique free place to check out in Branson, Missouri.
 The whole family will enjoy the tour.